100+ AMAZING Viking Name Ideas for Boys and Girls (and Their Meaning)

 12. Jarl – A Norse form of the name Earl, meaning “chieftain.”

-14. Leif – Meaning “lion-hearted,” this somehow sound better suited for a middle name, in my opinion.
+14. Leif – Meaning “lion-hearted,” this somehow sounds better suited for a middle name, in my opinion.
+Also, generally interpreted as “heir” or “descendant.”

 15. Magnus – A Norse form of the name Matthias, meaning “Mighty, great.”